- Brother Supports Young Entrepreneurs Who Address Social Issues and Community Revitalization as a Business

 BI S.A. has also been actively promoting historically disadvantaged South Africans in management positions.
 The Black Executive Management percentage on the B-BBEE scorecard is 50% against the set target of 60%.

 As a result of affirmative action measures* put in place for employment equity compliance, Brother International S.A continuously seeks to improve the representation of historically disadvantaged South Africans on all management levels.

 - An active effort to improve employment or educational opportunities for members of minority groups and for women.

-Brother Organizes "Brother Earth Kids Academy" for Children Attending Children’s Clubs for After-School Activities
+Brother Organizes Environmental Event "Brother Earth Kids Academy" for Children Attending After-School Clubs during Summer Vacation

 Going forward, toward achieving a sustainable society, Brother will continue to contribute toward Goal 4 "Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all," Goal 13 "Take urgent action to combat climate change and its impacts," and Goal 15 "Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss" of the Sustainable Development Goals by conducting educational support activities in regions and initiatives leading to global environmental conservation.